benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 counterpart's goals, their state of mind, sometimes maybe even the mood they're in, and how their peers usually communicate.

-This allows them to consistently control the way they communicate with others.
+This allows them to consciously choose the way they communicate with others.
 Does my counterpart need a direct and quick answer, or do they want to understand the surrounding details?
 Do they want a short answer now, but more info later on?
 Is it useful for my and my counterpart's goals to take a more